hindutva/hindutva.github.io/paganology/steppe/_index.md

 - "However, a second wave of Indo-Europeans, the Indo-Iranians, started advancing east perhaps starting around 4100 YBP.
 They appear to have conquered the Kazakh steppes by around 4000 YBP& sometime in the following 500 years invaded India: Aryan invasion."
 - "By sometime around 3200-2900 YBP a branch of the Aryans advanced deeply to the east. ...This new Indo-Iranian wave mixed with the East Asians in Mongolia...
 This gene flow was not very extensive in the eastern reaches but it brought the technology of horse+goat+sheep+cow diary pastoralism to the east.
 This appears to have been transferred without much genetic acquisition of the lactase persistence phenotype."

 Thence rose the iranic shakas and kuShANa-s; then the admixed huNa-s, thence the turks, then khitans, then the mongols.
+"Huns->Blue Turks->China->Blue Turks->[Arabs, Tibetans, various Turks, China]->Uighurs->Kirghiz->Kitans->Mongols of Chingiz Kha’Khan".
 They are separately considered in separate pages.